mikzuit/fair-job-offer/README.md

 # The Fair job offer repository :+1:

 This project intend to be an aid for developers, Software Engineers, DevOps :computer: mainly but since job offers work the same way this could be applied to any other careers.
 This is information gather from coworkers, aquaintances and personal experience all my career on Big Corp, Big consulting firms, Small Consulting Companies and as a Freelance.

+## TL:DR
+For the sake of transparency, this bellow always should be given, if not, you might be wasting your time with a fake job offer.
+This is legal to ask for and this public info they should always given to you.

+### Job offer essentials:

+1. Title / role
+2. Description / technical stack (check for date and browse in google)
+3. Requirements / skills (browse in google for similar offers)
+4. Salary range / Benefits (They asking you for you range is a sign of they would look for a position for you, not an actual position, job poll)
+5. Company info (always ask for registered company name ie. Not Microsoft but MICROSOFT CORPORATION LTD on the UK).
+Search for this info, for legal info with name or registed ID.

+# Summary

 As basic reasons to this project creation you should know:

 [I. Why this project was created](#i-why-this-project-was-created)